x10xchange/starknet-perpetual/docs/spec.md

 #### Logic

 1. Run [withdraw validations](#validations-7)
-2. Mark withdraw request done in the requests component
+2. Mark withdraw request as `RequestStatus::PROCESSED` in the requests component.
 3. [Fundamental validation](#fundamental)
-4. Remove the amount from the position collateral.
+4. Subtract the amount from the position collateral.
-5. `ERC20::transfer(recipient, amount * collateral.asset_id.quantum)`
+5. Transfer `amount * collateral.asset_id.quantum` from the contract to the recipient.

 #### Errors